temporalio/documentation/docs-src/references/web-ui-environment-variables.md

 Determines how often the UI Server reads the configuration file for new values.

-This variable is needed to refresh TLS-related values.

 ## `TEMPORAL_TLS_CA`

 The path for the Transport Layer Security (TLS) Certificate Authority file.

 In order to [configure TLS for your server](/references/web-ui-configuration#tls), you'll need a CA certificate issued by a trusted Certificate Authority.
 Set this variable to properly locate and use the file.

-`TEMPORAL_TLS_CA` is required for TLS configuration.

 ## `TEMPORAL_TLS_CERT`